wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-observers.rst

 .. important:: It is important to develop an intuition for what a Kalman filter is actually doing.
 The book `Kalman and Bayesian Filters in Python by Roger Labbe <https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python>`__ provides a great visual and interactive introduction to Bayesian filters.
 The Kalman filters in WPILib use linear algebra to gentrify the math, but the ideas are similar to the single-dimensional case.
 We suggest reading through Chapter 4 to gain an intuition for what these filters are doing.

 To summarize, Kalman filters (and all Bayesian filters) have two parts: prediction and correction.
 Prediction projects our state estimate forward in time according to our system's dynamics, and correct steers the estimated state towards the measured state.
-While filters often preform both in the same timestep, it's not strictly necessary -- For example, WPILib's pose estimators call predict frequently, and correct only when new measurement data is available (for example, from a low-framerate vision system).
+While filters often perform both in the same timestep, it's not strictly necessary -- For example, WPILib's pose estimators call predict frequently, and correct only when new measurement data is available (for example, from a low-framerate vision system).

 The following shows the equations of a discrete-time Kalman filter: